nafisa-tasfia/JAVA-PROGRAMS-TASK.3-/README.md

 How to Run: javac PrimeCheck.java java PrimeCheck

-Concepts Used:loops conditional statements, and number properties.
+Concepts Used:loops conditional statements, and number properties

+6.String Reversal
+File: ReverseString.java

+Description: This program takes a string input and reverses it using StringBuilder.

+How to Run: javac ReverseString.java java ReverseString

+Concepts Used:string manipulation, loops, or build in string methods.

+Prerequisites :

+Install Java Development Kit (JDK).

+Ensure javac and java commands are available in your terminal.

+License

+This project is open-source and available for use..